 In some cases, a specially qualified Deployer may customize the business logic of the application's components at deployment time.
-For example, using tools provided with a Jakarta EE product, the Deployer may provide simple application code that wraps an enterprise bean's business methods, or customizes the appearance of a Jakarta Server Pages or Jakarta Server Faces page.
+For example, using tools provided with a Jakarta EE product, the Deployer may provide simple application code that wraps an enterprise bean's business methods, or customizes the appearance of a Pages or Faces page.

-The Deployer's output is web applications, enterprise beans, applets, and application clients that have been customized for the target operational environment and are deployed in a specific Jakarta EE container.
+The Deployer's output is web applications, enterprise beans, and application clients that have been customized for the target operational environment and are deployed in a specific Jakarta EE container.